leon3s/mnx7rn/README.md

 # [nanocld]

-nanocld is a cli to quickly deploy cloud
+nanocld is a cli to quickly deploy cloud or virtualize could

 ## Documentation